Cooking On The Ranch

 Rode Kool, Dutch Red Cabbage Recipe

 And don’t miss my side dish category.
-You’ll find lots of great side dish recipes including the most popular on my site for Broccoli Cheez Whiz Rice Casserole.
+You’ll find lots of great side dish recipes including one of the the most popular side dishes on my site for easy, cheesy Microwave Cauliflower.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.